jmandel/shlinker/README.md

 ## Installation

-You can import directly from a single file -- grab shlinker.css and shlinker.js from https://cdn.jsdelivr.net/npm/shlinker/dist/ (or NPM) to get started.

-Or install the library using npm or its ilk:
+Or If you're using a build process, install the library using npm or its ilk:

 ```bash
 npm install shlinker